Performance of an open-source image-based history matching framework for CO$_2$ storage: Methodology

 This study is closely aligned with the special issue on the ``FluidFlower validation benchmark study"~(\cite{nordbotten2024fluidflower}), which includes 14 research papers that contribute valuable knowledge relevant to the current work.
 This work in particular complements and reinforces the collective understanding of the benchmark, offering additional validation and perspective.
 Additionally, results from the 11th SPE Comparative Solution Project (\cite{nordbotten2025}), a benchmark study inspired by FluidFlower, are also pertinent to this research.
 This subsection highlights key findings from both contributions that informed our modeling decisions, particularly regarding grid type and resolution.

 As part of the later discussion, our history matched results will be put into direct comparison with not only the experimental data itself, but also the other modeling contributions to the model validation benchmark~(\cite{Flemisch2024}).
 One of the metrics employed in this comparison is the Wasserstein distance, also referred to as the Earth mover’s distance or optimal transport distance (\cite{villani2008optimal}).
+For two distributions $\rho_\mathrm{A}:\Omega \rightarrow \mathbb{R}_+$ and $\rho_\mathrm{B}:\Omega \rightarrow \mathbb{R}_+$ defined over the space $\Omega$ and of same measure, i.e., $\int_\Omega \rho_\mathrm{A} \,dV = \int_\Omega \rho_\mathrm{B} \, dV$, their Wasserstein distance is defined through a nonlinear minimization problem originating from optimal transport, also called Beckmann problem (\cite{santambrogio2015optimal}):

-Among all nine submitted simulation results, the results from CSIRO show the closest agreement in this metric with the experimental data (\cite{Green2024}); their results will be later explicitly highlighted in the discussion and plots of the HM results.
+In words, this metric determines the weakest flux field that transports the one distribution into another.
+The use of the $L^1$ norm localizes the transport, resulting in a shortest path.
+With this, it provides an objective measure for data with inherent transportation character and is convenient for model-experiment comparisons in flow in porous media (\cite{Both2024}).
+Among all nine submitted simulation results, the results from CSIRO show the closest agreement with the experimental data in terms of the Wasserstein distance (\cite{Green2024}); their results will be later explicitly highlighted in the discussion and plots of the HM results.

 In an associated study, \cite{Salgado2023} manually calibrated model parameters using experimental data from a smaller-scale setup and used these parameters to simulate the FluidFlower system.
 One key finding from this study is the high sensitivity of the system to variations in permeability and capillary pressure.
 To evaluate model performance, the Wasserstein distance was computed relative to the experimental results.
 Among the tested configurations, Model 1 showed the closest agreement with the experimental data; again, the corresponding results will be explicitly highlighted in the discussion and plots of the HM results.
 In our paper, Model 1 is referred to as MIT\_M1.